If you’ve ever researched ways to make money online, you might have come across the term dropshipping.

 The cap costs me $7 to purchase from a Chinese manufacturer.

-However, when my target market sees a decent quality cap that’s only $21.76, that is actually much cheaper than many other brand of caps or hats sold elsewhere in the world.
+However, when my target market sees a decent quality cap that’s only $21.76, that is actually much cheaper than many other brand of caps.

 This is a great example of a good item to dropship.
 I can mark the price up and it still remains competitive.